 AND we give back to Africa.
 It’s our way of completing the circle of life, the circle of love, the circle of friendship, the circle of giving and receiving, the circle of continuity.
 African children dancing in a circle invite you to participate in the circle, the African Family.

-The United Nations rates 187 nations in their Human Development Index, a comparative measure of life expectancy, literacy, education, standards of living and quality of life for countries worldwide.
-Norway is rated number 1.
-The USA is rated number number 3, but is also rated number 16 by the Inequality-adjusted HDI.
+The United Nations ranks 187 nations in their Human Development Index, a comparative measure of life expectancy, literacy, education, standards of living and quality of life for countries worldwide.
+Norway is ranked number 1.
+The USA is ranked number number 5, but is also ranked number 28 by the Inequality-adjusted HDI.

-PARADIGM SHIFT TOWARD PEACEFUL ACTIONAfrican Family Film Foundation is calling for a sea change in world economic priorities, a paradigm shift, a shift away from conflict and war, a shift toward peaceful action, a humanitarian approach toward those with the least, those living on the edge of starvation, with inadequate shelter, minimal health care and often limited means of making a living, providing for one’s family, for the children, the elderly, the ill, the disabled, the deaf and the blind.
+African Family Film Foundation is calling for a sea change in world economic priorities, a paradigm shift, a shift away from conflict and war, a shift toward peaceful action, a humanitarian approach toward those with the least, those living on the edge, with inadequate shelter, minimal health care and often limited means of making a living, providing for one’s family, for the children, the elderly, the ill, the disabled, the deaf and the blind.